IVF IN THE CZECH REPUBLIC

 - The law requires that the donors are medically tested and examined for various diseases.

 Human Fertilisation and Embryology Authority (HFEA) is in order of all regulations concerning Assisted Reproduction Technologies in the UK.
 For the clinic to be legally recognized it must be licensed by the HFEA.
 Here are some legal regulations you will need to know when getting egg donation treatment in the UK:

 - Egg and sperm donation is allowed

-- Embryo screening is allowed for detection of hereditary diseases.
+- Embryo screening is allowed for the detection of hereditary diseases.

 - Recently the usage of hybrid embryos for medical research purposes was approved by the UK government

 - Women under 40 can be implanted with maximally two embryos and up to maximally three if she is over 40.
 Soon there could be only a single embryo implantation system in the UK.